Nooch98/PassGuard-OS/README.md

 > PassGuard OS aims to reduce risk through strong local cryptography and offline design, but it is **not professionally security audited** at this time.

 ## Features

+### Warp Sync (P2P Transfer)

+PassGuard Warp is a high-speed, peer-to-peer synchronization protocol designed to move your vault between devices on the same local network with **Zero-Cloud** dependency.
+It bypasses traditional file-sharing limits by creating a direct encrypted tunnel between nodes.

+#### Key Capabilities
+* **Zero-Knowledge Sync:** Your passwords never leave your local environment.
+No servers, no logs, no third-party providers.
+* **Hybrid Connectivity:** Connect instantly by scanning a **QR Code** or by entering the **Local IP and Session PIN** manually.
+* **High Performance:** Uses raw TCP sockets for near-instant transfer of large vaults, bypassing the data size constraints of standard QR codes.

+#### How to use
+1.  **Host Mode (Sender):** Select "Initialize Warp Host".
+Your device will display a QR code, its local IP, and a temporary Security PIN.
+2.  **Node Mode (Receiver):** On the receiving device, scan the QR or type the IP and PIN manually.
+3.  **The Warp:** Once authenticated, the vault is streamed, re-encrypted with the receiver's Master Key, and saved locally in seconds.

+> [!NOTE]
+> For Warp Sync to function, both devices must be on the same Wi-Fi/LAN, and the Host must have port `8888` accessible.
+The system automatically calls `security.resumeLocking()` once the session is terminated.

 ### Security Features
 | Feature | Description |